NavdPlay/Madoka-Higuchi-Custom-Tab/README.md

 Changelog
 =========================
-* Apr 23, 2022: Fixing search bar focus effect, changed the main picture
+* Apr 23, 2022:
+  * Fixing search bar focus effect
+  * Added changlog
+  * I made Madoka become a little harsh using the word dumb, idiot, etc.
+  * Changed the main picture
   * If you want to use the old image, simply change ```main.png``` to ```main.jpg``` in ```index.html```
+* Apr 21, 2022:
+  * Init upload
-* Apr 21, 2022: Init upload, the app is released 🎉🎉
+  * The app is released 🎉🎉

 How To Install
 =========================